CmrCrabs/NEA/paperwork.typ

 the twiddle factor at n is a complex number $W_n^k$ such that
 $ k = y_"current" n / 2^("stage" + 1) "mod" n $
 $ W_n^k = exp((- 2 pi i k) / n) $
-which we represent in code using eulers formula as
+which we represent in code using Euler's formula as
 $ W_n^k = cos((- 2 pi i k) / n) + i sin((-2 pi i k) / n) $
 for the input indices, we compute a $y_t$ and $y_b$, being the indices of the top and bottom wing respectively. for the first stage we sort our data in bit reversed order, meaning if we are in the first column of the texture, we should perform a bit reverse on the resulting indices.
 \